 After having its presence in the Valley, LinkedIn became a "must be" platform for those new entrants who were primarily looking for advisors or investors.
-Also, the tech scene was growing fast, which also helped the platform growth.
+Also, the tech scene was growing fast, which also helped the platform grow.

 Fortunately, LinkedIn had an understanding of how to keep said traction moving right along.

-He says when the company is still in the early stages, the founder will be wearing many hats, covering product, design, marketing, data science, etc. However, whenever the company starts to grow a team has to be formed.
+He says when the company is still in the early stages, the founder will be wearing many hats, covering product, design, marketing, data science, etc. However, whenever the company starts to grow, a team has to be formed.

-LinkedIn growth strategy #3: Focus on your strengths
+#3: Focus on your strengths

-LinkedIn growth strategy #4: The freemium model
+#4: The freemium model

 However, whenever users wanted to check more details viewing the full profile about their search, they had to register on the platform.
 Have you seen something similar nowadays?
 Almost every web platform, right?